nixworks/public/news/2013/03/3/index.md

 ##### Pregnancy
 ### [While on the way to the hospital due to complications in a pregnancy, a young Ultra-Orthodox Hasidic Jewish couple from a Brooklyn enclave are killed in a hit-and-run; the baby was delivered prematurely by C-section but died the next day of its injuries.
 The car owner was arrested soon after; the driver was arrested days later after a search. ](/news/2013/03/3/while-on-the-way-to-the-hospital-due-to-complications-in-a-pregnancy-a-young-ultra-orthodox-hasidic-jewish-couple-from-a-brooklyn-enclave-a.md)
-_Context: pregnancy, Hasidic Jewish, C-section, Brooklyn_
+_Context: C-section, Brooklyn, Hasidic Jewish, pregnancy_

 ##### Swiss referendum, 2013
 ### [Swiss referendum, 2013: Voters in Switzerland pass measures limiting CEO pay and outlawing golden parachutes. ](/news/2013/03/3/swiss-referendum-2013-voters-in-switzerland-pass-measures-limiting-ceo-pay-and-outlawing-golden-parachutes.md)
-_Context: Switzerland, measures, golden parachutes, CEO, Swiss referendum, 2013_
+_Context: CEO, Switzerland, Swiss referendum, 2013, measures, golden parachutes_

 ##### SpaceX CRS-2
 ### [SpaceX CRS-2: The cargo ship SpaceX Dragon docks at the International Space Station after a brief delay. ](/news/2013/03/3/spacex-crs-2-the-cargo-ship-spacex-dragon-docks-at-the-international-space-station-after-a-brief-delay.md)
-_Context: International Space Station, Dragon, SpaceX CRS-2, SpaceX_
+_Context: International Space Station, SpaceX, Dragon, SpaceX CRS-2_

 ##### NASA
 ### [NASA's Curiosity rover is switched to a redundant onboard computer in response to an undefined memory issue on the active computer. ](/news/2013/03/3/nasa-s-curiosity-rover-is-switched-to-a-redundant-onboard-computer-in-response-to-an-undefined-memory-issue-on-the-active-computer.md)